webplatform/docs/concepts/redirect_no_javascript/index.md

 }}
 {{Examples_Section
 |Not_required=No
-|Examples=This demonstrates an example usage of this hack.
+|Examples=This minimal example demonstrates an example usage of this hack.

 {{Single Example
 |Language=HTML